SourabhVyas/Sample_Code/README.md

 `In Development`

 # ScroolKeep
 A microblogging site where you can post small snippets, media and interact with other similar users.
-The current version of the app is available at <a href="https://scroolkeep-76757.web.app/" target=_blank>ScroolKeep &#129125;</a>

 ### ScroolKeep
 The `ScroolKeep` folder contains the server-side logic for the app.
 It used Django Framework along with Firebase for database and storage.